Activity Fund guidelines

-- Contact your local Adviser to discuss your application; they can assist and guide your application
+- Contact your local Adviser- they can assist and guide your application.

-- Decide if you are making an individual application for equipment, coaching or lessons or a camp that will enhance the life of a physically disabled young person.
+- Decide if you are making an application for equipment, coaching/ lessons or a camp that will enhance the life of a physically disabled young person.

-- Approach the key contact person of the school, club or equipment provider and discuss your needs (e.g. lesson plan, trial a piece of equipment), then obtain a quote
+- Approach the key contact for the school, club or equipment provider and discuss your needs (e.g. request a lesson/ camp plan, trial a piece of equipment, etc), then obtain a quote

 - Complete the Online Activity Fund Application.
-To successfully complete this online application you should gather the following information beforehand: quote; support letter confirming physical impairment and stating the suitability of the equipment from a clinical professional; support letter outlining the need and benefits of the application from the grant recipient (or parent or caregiver if required)
+To successfully complete this you should gather the following information beforehand: quote; clinical support letter confirming that the applicant's impairment is primarily physical stating the suitability of the lessons/ equipment; support letter outlining the need and benefits of the application from the grant recipient (young person themselves or parent/ caregiver if required)

 - The local Adviser will then assess the application and will contact you if further information is required

-- The application will then be sent to the Halberg Disability Sport Foundation Grants Committee on your behalf
+- The application will then be sent to the Halberg Foundation Grants Committee on your behalf

-- The Halberg Disability Sport Foundation will inform applicants via letter of the outcome of the grant, either successful or unsuccessful
+- The Halberg Foundation will inform applicants via letter of the outcome of the grant, either successful or unsuccessful

 - The Grants Committee decision is final and no further correspondence will be entered into